-There are striking similarities between the two languages; in particular, both prioritise succinct, readable code, and keeping things simple for the developer.
+There are striking similarities between Python and Go; in particular, both prioritise succinct, readable code, and keeping things simple for the developer.
 But there are also significant differences that make trying to judge which is the superior language almost meaningless.
 Each language is better suited to particular use cases, so if you are torn between Python and Go, the key is to match the strengths of the language to the individual requirements of your project.

-Understanding the ‘Python versus Go’ debate, lies in comparing the pros and cons of using each language.
+Understanding the ‘Python versus Golang’ debate, lies in comparing the pros and cons of using each language.
 Let’s take a look at what they are:

 Libraries and frameworks

 One of the biggest advantages of using Python is the vast collection of libraries and frameworks that are available.
 Django and Flask are two of the most popular web frameworks which enable you to bring a web application to life in the fastest time possible.
 Python also offers a rich selection of libraries in specific areas, such as data science and artificial intelligence, data security, forensics, and allows for fast prototyping.